alexandrabatrak/daily-planner/README.md

 ## About

-> I _need_ routine but I cannot adhere to the planner even if my life depends on it
+> I _need_ a routine, but I cannot adhere to the planner even if my life depends on it

-_This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript/jQuery, Bootstrap and moment.js._
+_This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript/jQuery, Bootstrap and moment.js._
 **Accessible, convenient, awesome**.
-Tested in Chrome, Firefox and Opera.
+Tested in WebKit-based browsers.
+Since Firefox doesn't support the CSS selector `: has`, the result looks a bit different.

 ### Features:

 - [x] Daily planner hour by hour
 - [x] Hours options input for the planner, dynamically updated HTML based on input
-- [x] UX: input tasks and save by either pressing 'enter' or clicking on a 'add' button, clear task field with a 'delete' button
+- [x] UX: input tasks and save by either pressing 'enter' or clicking on a 'add' button, clear the task field with a 'delete' button
 - [x] UX: Option to save/clear all fields at the same time
 - [x] Save data locally: by date, time and task
 - [x] Crisp like a freezing wind mobile-first responsive design